The Velocity Addition Formula

 Halliday & Resnick, 10th Edition, Chapter 37-4.

-Numerator in the v-a-f is the plus-sign LT spatial, an addition of distances.
+Precursor to the numerator ( v + w ) in the v-a-f is the plus-sign LT spatial, an addition of distances.

 Let x′ be of speed-w: x′ = wt′